 Shipping: Ships out of the U.S. Contact Medley for a quote for shipping to other countries.

-The Futon Shop has an impressive set of organic sofas and sectionals made from natural non-toxic materials with the option to upgrade to organic materials like GOLS-certified organic latex and GOTS-certified organic wool.
-Their sustainable couches, all made in San Francisco, have frames made from responsibly-sourced kiln-dried wood.
+The Futon Shop has an impressive set of organic sofas non-toxic sectionals made from natural safe materials with the option to upgrade to organic materials like GOLS-certified organic latex and GOTS-certified organic wool.

 Price Range: $1,500 – $5,395